frederic-perez/AmE-dictionary/dictionary.md

 __strep > strep throat__ :two::shit: _Maybe strepsils is derived from strep (throat)._
 __stretch marks__ :two: Streaks or stripes on the skin, especially on the abdomen, caused by distension of the skin from obesity or during pregnancy.
 __stretch__ :two::shit: _An interesting stretch run in the NFC._
-__strew__ _v_ :five: (strewed, strewn or strewed) When you strew something, you scatter it all over the place.
+__strew__ _v_ :eight: (strewed, strewn or strewed) When you strew something, you scatter it all over the place.
 At a wedding, for example, the flower child's job is to strew the path with petals.
-__strewn__ :four::shit:
 __stricken__ _v_ :three::shit:
 __strictures__ :three::shit: _The strictures on women's behavior were easing._
 __strife__ _n_ :five: Angry or bitter disagreement over fundamental issues; conflict. _Syn_ conflict, friction, discord, disagreement _Strife within the community._ :es: lucha, contienda